lasp/beryllium-mms/README.md

 * Currently pulls data directly from a latis instance.
 Eventually this data will be available publicly so it will be possible to run the app from anywhere.
 * A recent-ish version of node & npm
-* Globally-installed gulp: `sudo npm install -g gulp`
+* Globally-installed bower: `sudo npm install -g bower`

 ### Instructions for Deploying Beryllium-MMS
 1. `cd beryllium-mms`